FreeRDP/Remmina/.github/ISSUE_TEMPLATE.md

-We are supporting Remmina 1.2+ versions only.
+We support Remmina 1.2+ versions only.
 Please do not report bugs occurring on older versions!

-Please give us some additional details about the systems you are using:
+Please give us some details about the systems you are using:
 * Client (OS name and version):
 * Remmina version (remmina --version):
 * Desktop environment (GNOME, Unity, KDE, ..):